 Other questions remain about the mechanism and functional implications of HAS1-TDA1 pairing and peripheral relocalization.
 Increased transcription may itself contribute to localization at nuclear pores via interactions between nascent mRNA and mRNA processing and export factors at nuclear pores (Akhtar and Gasser, 2007), and may be involved in establishment of HAS1-TDA1 pairing as it is for GAL1 (Brickner et al., 2016).
 However, given the abundance of other genes with similar or greater changes in transcription that do not pair (Figure 6), transcription alone likely cannot explain our data.
 For some genes, nuclear pore interactions mediate rapid reactivation in a phenomenon termed epigenetic transcriptional memory (D’Urso and Brickner, 2016; D’Urso et al., 2016; Light et al., 2010); it is also possible the nuclear pore interactions with HAS1-TDA1 may be involved in epigenetic transcriptional memory.
 The pairing of the HAS1-TDA1 alleles may also serve a distinct function, potentially including trans gene regulation like at GAL1 (Zhang and Bai, 2016), but further experiments are needed to test this possibility.

 The principles and functional implications of genome conformation remain open questions.
 Although the budding yeast S. cerevisiae is thought to have a simple genome organization, it serves as a versatile and relevant model system amenable to integrating multiple approaches to studying genome conformation, including Hi-C, polymer simulations, live-cell imaging, and genetic perturbations.
-The high level of divergence possible in hybrid yeasts allowed us, for the first time, to resolve homologous interactions across the genome using Hi-C. We then compared our Hi-C data to polymer models of the yeast genome to quantify mitotic homolog pairing.
-We identified novel condition-specific pairing between the homologous HAS1-TDA1 alleles during galactose induction and growth saturation, despite their extensive prior characterization.
-Visualization of this locus revealed that HAS1-TDA1 is peripherally localized under the same conditions, and suggested interactions with nuclear pores, which we confirmed by deletion experiments.
-While yeast nuclear organization may differ from that of other eukaryotes in some ways, our findings may nevertheless be applicable to other organisms; recent studies in the fruit fly Drosophila have provided evidence for the generality of the role of nuclear pores in transcriptional regulation first observed in yeast (Pascual-Garcia et al., 2017).
+While yeast nuclear organization may differ from that of other eukaryotes in some ways, our findings may nevertheless be applicable to other organisms: recent studies in the fruit fly Drosophila have provided evidence for the generality of the role of nuclear pores in transcriptional regulation first observed in yeast (Pascual-Garcia et al., 2017).
 Our study illustrates both the utility of combining orthogonal methodologies and that we have much more to learn about genome organization, even in the simple budding yeast.

 Materials and Methods